pnnl/lamellar-runtime/README.md

 ```

 # Creating, initializing, and iterating through a distributed array
-Please refer to the [LamellarArray][crate::array] documentation for more details and examples
+Please refer to the [LamellarArray](https://docs.rs/lamellar/latest/lamellar/array) documentation for more details and examples
 ```
 use lamellar::array::prelude::*;